-Although keystone events of spring are absent this year, one thing there is plenty of is spring snow.
+With all of the spring events returning this year, you may forget about how fun spring snow can be.
 Spring in the Wood River Valley brings about juxtaposed weather patterns mixing courteous doses of sunshine and thaw inducing temperatures with winter flurries inflated by frigid arctic winds.
 While the south slopes turn a muddy brown and the lower valley starts to get buds on the trees it is still winter up high.
 Some of the best turns of the season happen after the calendar says the seasons have changed.

 The most obvious place to get your turns in is Baldy.
 Corny and soft snow awaits you for that oh so glorious spring “pow” turns.
 Although its little brother Dollar Mountain, with its rad terrain parks, is probably closed this late in the season, there are a few “pocket” parks plus all the classic hits scattered around Baldy.